fweiss/yocto-rpi-vm/README.md

 ### Config
 ~/rpi/build/conf/local.conf

-## Access SD Card via VirtualBox on Windows
+## Windows access SD Card via VirtualBox
 There's some setup required to be able to access the SD Card from the VM.
 Once this is done, you'll be able to see the inserted SD Card inside the VM with the ``lsblk`` command.